tyson-swetnam/agic-2022/docs/geojson.md

       },
 ```

-Note how `"properties:"` is contains the curly braces `{}`.
+!!!
+Note ":material-code-json: JSON formatting"

+    JSON is very specific when it comes to line spacing, braces `{}`, quotations `""` for strings, and commas `,` at the end of a line inside a feature.

+    * Try to use a text editor with JSON formatting turned on, this will help you to debug hand-written or edited JSON and GeoJSON files that have errors.

-Spaces between the colons `:` are optional but may help improve readability.
+    * Spaces between the colons `:` are optional but may help improve readability.

-When you add more than one new line, you must use a comma at the end.
+    * When you add more than one new line, you must use a comma at the end.

 ## **Step 2** Export a GeoJSON

 * Click on "Save" on the GeoJSON.io website

-* Select teh `GeoJSON` Format
+* Select the `GeoJSON` Format option.

+* Download to your local computer in an easy to relocate folder

 <figure markdown>
   <a href="https://geojson.io" target="blank" rel="geojson.io">![geojson.io](https://github.com/tyson-swetnam/agic-2022/raw/main/assets/images/geojsonio_4.png){ width="700" } </a>